ZENOTME/XSP/README.md

 # XSP (Fast Skb Forwarding Kernel Module)

 XSP is a kernel module that provides a fast method for forwarding skb buffers between virtual Ethernet (veth) interfaces on a local machine.

-XSP is primarily used in network emulation environments to efficiently forward packets between different network namespaces.
+It is primarily used in network emulation environments to efficiently forward packets between different network namespaces.
 User can use it to replace with similar tool like tap.

 # How to use it